 On December 6, 2022, your Board heard a staff presentation and took public testimony on three Tenant Protection ordinances, Phase 1 of the Tenant Protection program.
 Your Board continued the item to December 20, allowing County Counsel additional time to review the ordinances.
-For your consideration, today are revised versions of the Rental Housing Registration and Just Cause ordinances with clean and markup versions attached as Exhibit A1 and B1.
-The revisions include the removal of the antiharassment and written lease requirement from the Rental Housing Registration Ordinance and edits to the Just Cause Ordinance to clean up inconsistent references and duplication.
-Exhibits for Rental Housing Registration and Just Cause ordinances contain markup and clean versions from December 6, 2022, and a final version Approved as to Form.
+Your Board considered revised versions of the Rental Housing Registration and Just Cause ordinances, which included the removal of the antiharassment and written lease requirement from the Rental Housing Registration

+Ordinance and edits to the Just Cause Ordinance to clean up inconsistent references and duplication.
 The Fair Chance Ordinance had no changes from the December 6, 2022 version.